london fashion week men’s: ones to watch | read | i-D

 JOHN LAWRENCE SULLIVAN

 John Lawrence Sullivan was a turn-of-the-century American boxer.
 Now though, his name doubles as a Japanese menswear brand, helmed by another former boxer, Arashi Yanagawa.
 Not that, as you might think, the sport plays much of a part in his designs.
-Instead, JOHN LAWRENCE SULLIVAN rides on a wave of awkward masculinity that has defined men's fashion of late -something that must be, at least in part, attributed down to the fact he works with Lotta Volkova, the stylist behind Balenciaga, Vetements and Gosha Rubchinskiy, amongst others.
-Think: warped tailoring, where the proportions are shrunken or expanded, military inflected separates and slogan printed tees.
-It's his first time showing outside of Japan - Arashi choosing the noise of London to launch his brand to the world.
+Instead, JOHN LAWRENCE SULLIVAN rides on a wave of awkward masculinity that has defined men's fashion of late — something that must be, at least in part, attributed down to the fact he works with Lotta Volkova, the stylist behind Balenciaga, Vetements and Gosha Rubchinskiy, amongst others.
+Think: warped tailoring (where the proportions are shrunken or expanded), military inflected separates, and slogan printed tees.
+It's his first time showing outside of Japan — Arashi chose the noise of London to launch his brand to the world.

 Charles Jeffrey spring/summer 17.
 Photography Piczo.